Veteran Hong Kong Litigator Andrew Dale Joins Ropes & Gray

 “Andrew is an outstanding attorney with 13 years of practice experience in Hong Kong.
 He understands the nuances of working with Asian companies and employees in multifaceted litigation and enforcement matters,” said Ropes & Gray managing partner David Chapin.
 “We are delighted to add Andrew to our firm.”

 Recognized in both Chambers Asia-Pacific and Chambers Global for his regional anti-corruption and international investigations work, Mr. Dale’s practice includes litigation, arbitration and corporate investigation matters.
 Among other representations, Mr. Dale has:

 - represented a U.S. listed company relating to various accounting issues in its Asian operations;

 - advised a Hong Kong-listed company subject to an SEC investigation; and

 - acted for a Hong Kong-listed manufacturer in a high profile dispute relating to the alleged use of confidential information and conspiracy to injure the client’s business;

 - acted for a New York based investment fund relating to a US$200m real estate investment involving HKIAC arbitration and settled by mediation.

-In November 2014, Ropes & Gray elevated Katherine Wang to partner in its life sciences regulatory practice and promoted Mimi Yang to partner in its government enforcement practice, where she focuses on SEC and DOJ regulatory matters.
+In November 2014, Ropes & Gray elevated Katherine Wang to partner in its life sciences regulatory practice.

 Practicing in Hong Kong since 2001, Mr. Dale moved to Asia as an associate with Lovells (now Hogan Lovells) after having spent four years in the firm’s London office.
 In 2007, after having worked for Paul Hastings, he joined Orrick, where he was subsequently promoted to partner in 2010.
 He earned his Bachelor of Laws from the University of Leicester and obtained a Diploma in Legal Practice from the York College of Law of England and Wales.